 Every lesson plan includes three lesson objectives (Know, Show and Grow).
-The Grow objective offers an inclusive hook by shifting the focus of the lesson from sport specific skills to that of more relevant learning (more on this later in the document).
+The Grow objective offers an inclusive hook by shifting the focus of the lesson from sport specific skills to that of more relevant learning.
 Every child should have the opportunity to build a positive connection to their PE lessons whilst meeting the objectives of the lesson.
 The lesson plan also includes: